JimY233/CS523_Project/README.md

 <div align=center><img width='600'src="https://github.com/JimY233/CS523_Project/blob/main/images/optimizer.PNG"/></div>
 As a result, SGD with Nesterov Momentum works the best as the paper shows

+<\br>
 **scheduler**
 Under `experiment_scheduler` folder
 We also tried 100 epoch on vgg varient with different learning rate scheduler: Reduce Learning Rate on Plateau (RLRP),Cosine Annealing (Cosine), Cosine Annealing with Warm Restarts (CosineWR), One Cycle Learning Rate (OneCycleLR), and Step Learning Rate(StepLR)
 <div align=center><img width='600'src="https://github.com/JimY233/CS523_Project/blob/main/images/scheduler.PNG"/></div>
 The result shows RLRP works the best

+<\br>
 **Fine tuning and Dropout**
 Under `experiment_finetuning` and `experiment_dropoutrate` folder
-After trainint 300 epoches, we examed another 50 epoches using two different scheduler: Cosine Annealing (Cosine), Cosine Annealing with Warm Restarts (CosineWR) and furthermore used validation data to train.
+After train 300 epoches, we train another 50 epoches using two different scheduler: Cosine Annealing (Cosine), Cosine Annealing with Warm Restarts (CosineWR) and furthermore used validation data to train.
 This result is not quite good since I guess the result is already kind of overfitting for dropout rate 0.2
 Therefore, we also explore the effect of fine tuning when we set the vgg varient drop out rate to be 0.3 and 0.4

 <div align=center><img width='600'src="https://github.com/JimY233/CS523_Project/blob/main/images/experiment_finetuning%26dropout.PNG"/></div>

 ## Demo
+Under `demo` folder

 <div align=center><img width='600'src="https://github.com/JimY233/CS523_Project/blob/main/images/Confusion_Matrix.png"/></div>
 Therefore, we can find the model works better on Happy and Surprise target.
 This is because data imbalance.
 There are more happy and surprise images in FER2013 dataset.